Spark Broadband Review

 - Wireless 4G Plans have the potential to offer much higher speeds than their ADSL/VDSL counterparts.
 Depending on the wireless signal’s strength, you can expect better results when streaming videos and browsing the web.

 - Standard Fibre Plans can offer you the best value for your money depending on your household requirements.
-The connection speed offered by both, Fibre Basic and Fibre 100, is more than adequate to enjoy video streaming services, gaming, content creation and more.
+The connection speed offered by Spark's plans is more than adequate to enjoy video streaming services, gaming, content creation and more.

-- Fibre Max Plans offer a step up over standard fibre offering speeds up to 900/400Mbps.
-These plans are ideal for large families and content creators, developers, or any other use case requiring the fastest connection possible while working from home.
+- Fibre Max Plans area step up over standard fibre, offering higher speeds.
+These plans are ideal for large families and content creators, developers, or anyone requiring the fastest connection possible while working from home.

 - Rural Wireless Plans offer a cost-effective solution to many kiwi families living in remote areas of New Zealand.
 The 4G broadband connection offered by this plan is adequate for almost any use case.
 However, due to data caps, this plan might not be the best option for people working from home or families with huge bandwidth requirements.